pedro-hos/guess-who-crawler/README.md

 - [x] Save all states scrapped on the database;
 - [x] Iterate over the states scrapped before and get all cities belong to the respective state.
 For example [Naturals from São Paulo State](https://pt.wikipedia.org/w/index.php?title=Categoria:Naturais_do_estado_de_S%C3%A3o_Paulo&subcatuntil=Jacare%C3%AD%0ANaturais+de+Jacare%C3%AD#mw-subcategories) and save it;
 - [x] Iterate over the cities scrapped before, for example, [born in São José dos Campos](https://pt.wikipedia.org/wiki/Categoria:Naturais_de_S%C3%A3o_Jos%C3%A9_dos_Campos) page, and save the person name as the card answer and the wikipedia link, for example: [Cassinano Ricardo](https://pt.wikipedia.org/wiki/Cassiano_Ricardo) page save those information.
+- [ ] Scrap the Avatar and save the link
 - [ ] **To be decided** - We need to use some local LLM with [Podman AI](https://podman-desktop.io/docs/ai-lab) or [InstructLab AI](https://instructlab.ai/) in order to training a Model that will be able to:
     - [ ] Read the Wikipedia saved before and provide the Clues based on the respective people page OR
     - [ ] Read the output from the page Wikipedia API for example: `https://pt.wikipedia.org/w/api.php?action=query&prop=revisions&rvprop=content&format=json&titles=Aramis%20Brito&rvsection=0` and provided the clues based on that response